Activities, Lesson Plans, and More

-Students can watch a play and then fill out a free play report worksheet.
+Drama Notebook has more than 60 plays available to watch for free online, which are categorized by age.
+Students can watch the plays and then fill out a free play report worksheet.

 Drama Basics and Advice